Online Colleges That Accept Transfer Credits

 Private and College-Specific Aid

-You must also contact your donor agency about private aid, such as scholarships.
-Whatever scholarships your old school awarded will not transfer, but your new college may offer scholarships that could help replace that funding.
+You should also contact your new institution about private aid, such as scholarships.
+Whatever scholarships your old school awarded to you will not transfer, but your new college may offer other scholarships that could help replace that funding.

 Other private funds may or may not follow you to your new school.
 Talk to your financial aid specialist at both schools to ensure you aren’t missing critical steps.